hpe-storage/scod/docs/csi_driver/using.md

 ```

 !!! caution "Important"
-    The size in `.spec.resources.requests.storage` must match the `.spec.dataSource` size.
+    In HPE CSI Driver v2.5.2 and earlier, The size in `.spec.resources.requests.storage` must match the `.spec.dataSource` size.

 The `.data.dataSource` attribute may also clone `PersistentVolumeClaim` directly, without creating a `VolumeSnapshot`.